virtalabs/tapirx/README.md

 (This procedure will become easier once gopacket supports npcap; see
 @google/gopacket#568.)

+## Building on Linux

+You will need to install `libpcap` development headers, which fortunately are in most distributions' main repositories.
+After you have done so, the quick start instructions should work properly.

+Ubuntu (or other Debian-based distributions):

+    $ sudo apt install libpcap-dev

+RHEL7 or CentOS:

+    $ sudo yum install libpcap-devel

 # Frequently Asked Questions

 ## How do I select specific network traffic to monitor?